hexamite/hx19-java/README.md

 In the next few weeks we will add positioning calculations so that a stream of device coordinates can be pushed to listening application(s).

-Longer term (a few months) we want to provide a GUI based interface to the system that leverages these tools.

 ## See also